NicolasChoukroun/yiimp/README.md

 <h1>Yiimp Pool for Kryptofranc</h1>

 Yiimp pool is not working out of the box for Bitcoin Core 1.0.17+ and of course for Kryptofranc.
-I had to fix some little problems to get it working, reason why I forked it.
+I had to fix some little problems to get it to work, reason why I forked it.

 ```WARNINGS
 - Use at your own risks.